-\end{remark} Let's first mention that to prove the existence of weak solutions to \cref{sys:VPwB} is relatively straightforward by adapting Arsenev's work \cite{AR75}, even when the external magnetic field isn't homogeneous.
+\end{theorem} \begin{remark} As said in \cite{LP91}, the assumptions in \cref{theo:main} guarantee that the initial energy $\mathcal{E}_{in}$ is finite. \end{remark} \begin{remark} Like in the original paper, all the apriori estimates that will be presented in the proof are true for smooth solutions ($C^\infty$ with compact support).
+Since our estimates depend only on $T,k,\omega,\norme{f^{in}}_1,\norme{f^{in}}_\infty,\mathcal{E}_{in},M_k(f^{in})$, it is sufficient to pass to the limit in the approximate magnetized Vlasov-Poisson system.
+This approximate system is obtained by applying the regularization procedure introduced by Arsenev \cite{AR75} to prove the existence of weak solutions. \end{remark} Let's first mention that to prove the existence of weak solutions to \cref{sys:VPwB} is relatively straightforward by adapting Arsenev's work \cite{AR75}, even when the external magnetic field isn't homogeneous.
 The only requirement is to have $B \in L^\infty(\R^3)$.

 As said above, \cref{theo:main} is an extension of the main result in \cite{LP91}.
 To obtain \cref{ineq:moment}, we follow approximately the same strategy, which is to establish a linear Gr\"onwall inequality on the velocity moment.
 First, by writing a differential inequality on the velocity moment, we realize that to obtain a Gr\"onwall inequality on the moments, we need to control a certain norm of the electric field.
 To do this, we require the information gained from the Vlasov equation.
 Hence, by using the characteristics, we can express the macroscopic charge density with a representation formula, which will in turn allow us to control the norm of the electric field.
 In our case, the added magnetic field significantly complicates the characteristics and the initial proof by extension.